 One thing many injury lawyers fail to do is look after their clients on a human level.
-For example, in loss of consortium cases, or cases where a victim suffers a severe injury, many things will change in a relationship.
-Someone could have died in a crash, and the others could be severely injured or hurting.
-Sexual organs may no longer function, hormones and nerves may no longer do the job they once did.
-Men and women both need love, and usually, they desire sexual intimacy.
+For example, in loss of consortium cases or cases where a victim suffers a severe injury, many things will change in a relationship.
+Someone could have died in a crash, and others could have been severely injured or hurt.
+Sexual organs may no longer function, and hormones and nerves may no longer do the job they once did.
+Men and women both need love and usually desire sexual intimacy.

-But taking out a lot of unhappiness on Erica has made things get bad.
-Lately, they both have been fighting with each other like cats and dogs over Erica feeling rejected.
-After assuring her of loyalty and desire held, the truth came out that psychologically getting an erection remains impossible due to feeling ugly.
+But taking out a lot of unhappiness on Erica has made things bad.
+They have been fighting like cats and dogs over Erica feeling rejected.
+After assuring her of loyalty and desire held, the truth came out that psychologically, getting an erection remains impossible due to feeling ugly.
 But sometimes, we take the lack of love as a sign of rejection.
-In turn, this can create bad blood between the other person who did nothing wrong or who did not suffer your type of injurious circumstances.
+This can create bad blood between the other person who did nothing wrong or did not suffer your dangerous circumstances.
 One of the most amazing things about this world is individuals all have different problems and hold unique views.

 And with personality changes that can come with a head injury, points of view can drastically come to the forefront.
 It is almost magical how all those views can coalesce and bring about new ideas or significant changes.
-Sometimes within personal relationships, people with strong opinions may find themselves criticizing someone or becoming the recipient of criticism.
+Sometimes within personal relationships, people with strong opinions may criticize someone or become the recipient of criticism.
 Since criticism offers a malicious accusation of the value of someone’s actions or personal worth without sacrificing a positive conclusion, it can create internal discomfort.

 And it can establish feelings of insecurity and cause damage to relationships.
-Some individuals believe criticism can be constructive and help people grow and change; however, the question is how something negative can become productive.
-Over many years of work in therapy with couples, individuals, and families, the opposite has proven right, and the negativity associated with criticism has demonstrated it can do intense damage over time.
+Some believe criticism can be constructive and help people grow and change; however, the question is how something negative can become productive.
+Over many years of work in therapy with couples, individuals, and families, the opposite has proven correct.
+The negativity associated with criticism has demonstrated it can do intense damage over time.

-Living in a world of imperfect people with ideas that are often very different, conflicts can arise.
-When this happens in a relationship, and the battle is between two people that care about each other, using criticism to settle a disagreement can become destructive and injurious.
+Conflicts can arise in a world of imperfect people with ideas that are often very different.
+When this happens in a relationship, and the battle is between two people that care about each other, using criticism to settle a disagreement can become destructive and dangerous.
 Finding a way to resolve the problems without destroying the relationship is what loving confrontation is all about.

 Criticism is filled with judgment and fault finding because one person does not like another’s actions and lashes out with anger or resentment.
-The problem is, most people strive to do the very best they can in life, and when they slip or make a mistake, criticism of those actions by judging them or finding fault can not be productive or help them see a problem.
+The problem is that most people strive to do their best in life, and when they slip or make a mistake, criticism of those actions by judging them or finding fault can not be productive or help them see a problem.
 On the other hand, loving confrontation does not place blame and is not accusatory.

 If a couple finds themselves in a defensive conflict situation within their relationship, they can often learn to practice loving confrontation.
 It will change its entire partnership dynamic.
-Once people recognize their distinctiveness, learning to love their uniqueness, meaning that less conflict may ensue.
+Once people recognize their distinctiveness, learning to love their uniqueness means less conflict may ensue.
 When conflict does arise, parties can use confrontation gently, with supportive, loving words allowing for relationship growth rather than common withdrawal prompted by being attacked.

-One of the things that make our brain injury attorneys different is our empathy and ability to build long-term friendships with our clients.
+One thing that makes our brain injury attorneys different is our empathy and ability to build long-term friendships with our clients.
 We only have one life.
 After a severe injury accident, you must get a dedicated legal counselor.
 Someone who can help you and your loved ones deal with the emotional changes sure to come with lost income and the new responsibilities of additional care for the sick or disabled person.
 Finding your loving confrontation style can be critical to developing a loving means of conflict resolution within your relationship after a bad accident with injuries.